Recoskie/JDasm/docs/Basics.md

 <br />

-Also 1000 is 1 kilo in metric.
+Also, 1000 is 1 kilo in metric.
 So 1000 kilo is 1 mega in metric.
-The word "byte" is added to each of these metric sizes to forum how many bytes in metric.
+The word "byte" is added to the metric sizes to forum how many bytes in metric.

 <br />